 - It is very important to blitz the fish into a paste first before adding the dill.
 This will stop the cake from going green.

 - Kneading the fish cakes is really important.
-Getting rid of large air pockets out of the fish cakes will stop it falling apart.
-It will also keep the inside nice and smooth.
+Getting rid of large air pockets out of the fish cakes will stop it falling apart and exploding.
+It will also keep the inside nice, smooth and consistent.